WiktoriaMuller/SchoolDatabase/README.md

-# School Database - SQL Scripts
+# School Database (SQL Scripts)

 ## Overview
 This repository contains SQL scripts for managing a school database named Szkola.
-The scripts include table creation, data insertion, updates, deletions, queries, and views to facilitate the organization of students, teachers, classes, lessons, and subjects.
+The scripts include table creation, data insertion, updates, deletions, queries, and views to facilitate the organization of students, teachers, classes, lessons and subjects.

 ## Requirements